ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

     xName?: string;

     // the yKey used to fetch the yValue from the datum,
-    // equals to one of the elements in the series.yKeys array,
+    // equals to the value of `yKey` for one of the elements in the series,
     // depending on which bar inside a stack/group is highlighted
     yKey: string;
     // the actuall yValue used
     yValue?: any;
-    // equals to one of the elements in the series.yNames array yName?: string;
+    // equals to the value of `yName` for one of the elements in the series yName?: string;
 }
 ```